mdn/content/files/en-us/web/css/css_scroll_snap/basic_concepts/index.md

 {{EmbedGHLiveSample("css-examples/scroll-snap/scroll-padding.html", '100%', 700)}}

-This is potentially useful if you have a [fixed](/en-US/docs/Web/CSS/position#fixed_positioning) element, for example a navigation bar, which could end up overlapping scrolled content.
+This is potentially useful if you have a [fixed](/en-US/docs/Web/CSS/position#fixed_positioning) element, for example, a navigation bar, which could end up overlapping scrolled content.
 By using `scroll-padding`, you can reserve a space for the fixed element, as shown in the example below, where the `<h1>` element remains on screen as the content scrolls beneath it.
 Without padding, the heading would overlap some of the content when snapping happens.

 {{EmbedGHLiveSample("css-examples/scroll-snap/scroll-padding-sticky.html", '100%', 700)}}

 ## Using scroll-margin

-The {{CSSxRef("scroll-margin")}} property or the longhand scroll margin values can be set on child elements, essentially defining an outset from the defined box.
+The {{CSSxRef("scroll-margin")}} property or the longhand scroll margin values can be set on child elements, defining an outset from the defined box.
 This allows for different amounts of space for different child elements and can be used in conjunction with `scroll-padding` on the parent.
 Try this in the example below.

 {{EmbedGHLiveSample("css-examples/scroll-snap/scroll-margin.html", '100%', 700)}}

 ## Using scroll-snap-stop

-The {{CSSxRef("scroll-snap-stop")}} property tells the browser whether it should snap to each defined snap point — meaning that in our examples above we would stop at the start of each section — or be able to skip past sections.
+The {{CSSxRef("scroll-snap-stop")}} property tells the browser whether it must snap to defined snap points — meaning that in our examples above we would stop at the start of each section — or be able to skip past sections.

-It could be helpful in ensuring users see each section of the scroller and don't accidentally zip past them.
-However, it could be problematic in making the scrolling experience slower if the user is looking for a particular section.
+It can help ensure users see each section of the scroller and don't accidentally scroll past them.
+However, it can negatively affect user experience by preventing the user from quickly scrolling to their desired content.

 ## See also